cDenton1/cDenton1.github.io/_posts/2025-06-19-CyberSci-Nationals-25.md

 It included the uncropped version of the picture we were provided, geographical information, and the name of who owned the compound in the film, _Arius_.

 With our new found information, I wasn't entirely sure of our next steps.
 My teammate assumed this couldn't be it as it seemed too easy, so I went back to my VM to give steghide another try.
-This time using the characters name as the passphrase, we were successfully able to retrive this challenges flag.
+This time using the characters name as the passphrase, we were successfully able to retrieve this challenges flag.

 ```bash
 $ steghide extract -sf BallotRiggers.jpg